fhunleth/embedded-elixir/content/post/2021-05-08-nerves-file-peeking.md

 Connected to 10.0.1.7.
 sftp> put whammy /root/
 Uploading whammy to /root/whammy whammy                             100%    0     0.0KB/s   00:00
 sftp> ls /root/
 /root/whammy
 ```

-**NOTE:** The only _writable_ partition on a Nerves device, by default, is
+**NOTE:** The only _writable_ partition on a Nerves device, by default, is the
-the `/root` partition, which is also symlinked as `/data`.
+`/root` partition, which is also symlinked as `/data`.

 ## SSHFS

-This is a program to use SSH to mount the remote file system locally and is
+This is a program to use SSH to mount the remote file system locally and is very
-very convienent when working with many files quickly.
-It is not included
+convenient when working with many files quickly.
+It is not included by default
-by default and needs to be installed on your host.
-YMMV and you may want
+and needs to be installed on your host.
+YMMV and you may want to research
-to research installation for your specific system, but the most
-common ways are:
+installation for your specific system, but the most common ways are:

 **Ubuntu/Debian**